FinnONeill/3rdYearProject/technical_manual/Testing Documentation/Testing.md

 The user loads into the app and is faced with the login screen, they notice the screen contains a box labelled 'menu' and another labelled 'password'.
 They are familiar with login screens and enter the email address and password they were given when they began working at the restaurant.

+***Task Two: Select Table***

+The user loads into the table list screen and without confusing knows that each table number represents the tables in the restaurant.
+They select the correct table for the order.

+***Task Three: Select Salad***

+Like the table list, there is little ambiguity in the menu list.
+The user selects the item that says 'Caesar Salad'.

+***Task Four: Select Salad***

+The user is taken to the menu detail screen, they read the price and description of the salad.
+They notice a green button on the right hand side and assume that that button is to add it to the menu.
+They press the button and are sent back to the menu list.
+There was no indication that the salad was added to the order so they go and check the order.

+***Task Five: Shortcut To Order***

+The user is unaware that the green button in the bottom right hand corner of the menu is a shortcut to the order so they instead back all the way to the main menu.
+They notice the sidebar in the top left and corner and open it.
+The select total order and are sent to the order page.

+***Task Six: Send Order***

+On the order page, the user notices another green button in the lower right sand side of the screen with a tick on it.
+Assuming it has a similar function to the other green buttons on the app, they think that it will send the app.
+They press the button and a small message at the botton of the screen pops up to notify them that their order has been sent.

+#### User task structure

+* Log in -> Select Table -> Select Salad -> Add Salad To Order -> Back To Table List -> Back To Main Menu  -> Open Sidebar -> Select Total Order -> Send Order

 ## Appendices